 The backend systems are housed at the CEB, with separate systems for processing the legacy and upgraded GMRT signals.
-The first stage of these systems is the analog processing chain which provides the final baseband signals (as described in section 1.2 above), which are then digitised and processed by the digital backend systems - the GMRT Software Backend (GSB) for the legacy GMRT and the GMRT Wideband Backend (GWB) for the upgraded GMRT.
+The first stage of these systems is the analog processing chain which provides the final baseband signals (as described in section 1.2 above), which are then digitised and processed by the digital backend systems - the GMRT Software Backend (GSB) for the legacy GMRT (see section 2.2 for details), and the GMRT Wideband Backend (GWB) for the upgraded GMRT.